 5. Don’t Skimp On Research Time

 I mentioned research earlier, but you really cannot skimp on the time spent doing it.
-No matter what you’re writing about, it can usually be augmented with a little extra research.
+No matter what you’re writing about, it can usually be improved with a little extra research.
 This might be to learn more about the topic itself, or simply to find some useful facts or data to present to the reader.

 If you’re not familiar with the topic (which is often the case if you’re a freelance content writer taking on various clients), then clearly proper research is an absolute must!